maomaotocome/DrawToVideo/replit.md

 ## Overview

-Draw to Video is a professional-grade React-based web application that transforms sketches into cinematic AI-generated videos.
-Designed to compete with industry leaders like Higgsfield AI, the platform offers zero-prompt visual direction, 50+ professional camera presets, and Hollywood-style motion controls.
-Users upload images and draw movement instructions directly on a professional canvas to guide video generation without any text prompts.
+Draw to Video is a world-class SaaS platform designed to compete directly with industry leaders like Higgsfield AI for Google's top 5 rankings for "draw to video".
+The platform transforms simple sketches into viral-quality AI-generated videos through zero-prompt visual direction, targeting the explosive "draw to video" trend on TikTok and Instagram.

-The application targets content creators, filmmakers, marketers, and visual artists who demand cinema-quality AI video generation.
-Key features include modern gradient dark theme UI, professional drawing tools with sequence numbering (1,2,3), 50+ camera movement presets (dolly shots, crane movements, FPV drone footage), and instant HD video generation.
+Built with professional SaaS design standards, the platform offers a premium user experience with modern gradient interfaces, comprehensive social proof, and conversion-optimized landing pages.
+Key differentiators include instant 5-10 second video generation, 50+ Hollywood-style camera presets, and a freemium model designed for viral growth among content creators.

 ## User Preferences